 Transpiration loses nearly all of the water absorbed by the roots, and only a small fraction is utilized by the plant.
 Importantly, transpiration creates an energy gradient that regulates the ascent of sap through the plant, which is helpful since it cools the leaves and enhances mineral absorption.

-According to research, at noon, the leaves of plants that are not water stressed are around 4oC cooler than the surrounding air temperature.
-The plants use the evaporative cooling principle, which involves drawing heat energy from the plant to change the water molecule from a liquid to a vapour.
+According to research, at noon, the leaves of plants that are not water-stressed are around 4oC cooler than the surrounding air temperature.
+The plants use the evaporative cooling principle, which involves drawing heat energy from the plant to change the water molecule from a liquid to a vapor.

 The tissue cools as a result of the heat loss.
 If the temperature rises too high or the flow of water from the roots falls short of that lost through the stomata.
 The plant will close the stomata and “shut down” in reaction to water stress.

 The relative humidity of the surrounding air temperature and wind speed influence the rate of transpiration.
 If there is a breeze and the air is hot and dry then the transpiration rate is high.